 It is equally illegal to offer online gambling without a local license in Australia and Canada.
-If the site is located in Australia it might obey the Australian laws and geo-block users in Australian because there is a credible threat of legal action by Australian authorities.
+If the site is located in Australia it might obey the Australian laws and geo-block users in Australia because there is a credible threat of legal action by Australian authorities.

-However the site will ignore the equivalent Canadian laws and allow users in Canada because there is no credible threat of legal action by Canadian authorities.
+However, the site will ignore the equivalent Canadian laws and allow users in Canada because there is no credible threat of legal action by Canadian authorities.

 The US Department of Justice and the FBI have shown that wherever a site is located there is a credible threat of US authorities taking action against it.
 That’s why some sites operating outside the US geo-block users in the US.

 Geo-blocking has been common in government currency online gambling for a long time but in the early years of crypto gambling, it was happily absent.
 Crypto allowed consenting adults anywhere to use sites without being discriminated against or needing permission from their government, just like it should be!